 The capital of Sindall is the city of Sine, on the Yenisei River Delta.

 Sindall and Sine are also a region in Mage Wars RPG.

 Sindall is one of the few regions with a distinct ethnic group, home to a race of dark skinned individuals.
-The Sindalise are renowned for their good looks, with the women especially being considered some of the most beautiful on the continent.
+The Sindalise are renowned for their good looks, with the women especially considered some of the most beautiful on the continent.
 Photo studies of Sindalise women can be found in nearly every art studio the continent over.